LuposX/SeminareCNN/README.md

 The trainings and inference Code for my self-trained CNN for digit recognition can be found in form of jupyter file.

-In the [Presentation Folder](Presentation) can all files related to the presentation be found.
+In the [Presentation Folder](Presentation) all files related to the presentation can be found.
+In the [Peport Folder](Report) all files related to the Report can be found.

 ## Models